-To be considered for Tax Credits, the 4% Tax Credits, and CDBG-DR funding, all Applicants for the Program must submit an application that will be made available on the Authority's website (www.afv.pr.gov/nofa).
+To be considered for a reservation of Tax Credits, and have the opportunity to be ranked pursuant to the point scoring system of Section 5.4 below, all Applicants must submit an application that will be made available on the Authority's website (www.afv.pr.gov/nofa2022).
 Interested Applicants must follow the process and submit all required documents, including full payment of fees and demonstrate that the owner and the project meet the initial basic threshold qualifications by the provided deadlines.
 Instructions for completing the Application will be available on the PRHFA's website.
-Questions regarding the application process must be submitted via email to 2020Lihtc.cdbgdr@afv.pr.gov.
+Questions regarding the application process must be submitted via email to nofa2022comments@afv.pr.gov.

-- 5.1.1 The project is or will be a qualified residential rental project with the basic income and rent restrictions of Section 42 of the Code (See Annex C, Low-Income Housing Tax Credits Program Maximum Rents), evidenced through: - 5.1.1.1.
+5.1.1 The project is or will be a qualified residential rental project with the basic income and rent restrictions of Section 42 of the Code (See Annex C, Low-Income Housing Tax Credits Program Maximum Rents), evidenced through:

+- 5.1.1.1.
 Owners' Certification (Annex G). - 5.1.1.2.
 Accountant's Opinion (Annex H). - 5.1.1.3.
 Attorney's Opinion (Annex I). - 5.1.1.4.
 Proposed detail of sources and uses of funds schedule and construction cash flow.
 Projected thirty (30) year pro-forma income and expense cash flow (or any other period, as applicable) showing a feasible operation, prepared according to the Underwriting Standards described herein, and certified by the proposed management agent. - 5.1.1.5.
-Designer's Preliminary Certification (Annex J) and Fair Housing Act Accessibility Checklist (Annex F). - 5.1.1.6.
+Designer's Preliminary Certification (Annex J) and PRHFA-Oversight & Quality Assurance Program-Accesibility Standards Checklists on appendixes A, B, and C (Annex F). - 5.1.1.6.
 Audited Financial Statements (updated within six (6) months of the application; only applicable to juridical persons) of the developer, general partners, managing members, owners, and sponsors of each entity.
-If an entity of new creation, CPA certification of a new entity and most recent statements, if created within six (6) months of the application. - 5.1.1.7.
-Compiled or Revised Financial Statements (updated within six (6) months of the application; only applicable to natural persons) of the shareholders, directors, principals, officers, members and partners, as applicable, of the owner, developer, managing member, and general partner.
+If is an entity of new creation, CPA certification of a new entity and most recent statements, if created within six (6) months of the application. - 5.1.1.7.
+Compiled or Revised Financial Statements (updated within six (6) months of the application; only applicable to natural persons) of the shareholders, directors, principals, officers, members, and partners of the owner, developer, managing member, and general partner. - 5.1.1.8.

-- 5.1.1.8.
 As a minimum, the combined net worth of all entities and natural persons involved in the ownership structure of the project (excluding actual or future limited partners and/or Tax Credit equity providers) must be equal to or greater than one million dollars \$1,000,000.00. - 5.1.1.9.
-No minimum net worth amount will be required for non-profit owner/developer proponents as long as compliance with non-profit status requirements is met according to this QAP. - 5.1.1.10.
+No minimum net worth amount will be required for non-profit owner/developer proponents if compliance with non-profit status requirements is met according to this QAP. - 5.1.1.10.
 Written unqualified endorsement from the Mayor or Authorized Representative of the Municipality where the project will be located. - 5.1.2.
 The owner, developer and their shareholders, directors, officers, partners, and members, as applicable, must demonstrate via sworn statement (affidavit) that they have not been involved in any way (either personally or as shareholders, directors, officers, members or partners of a corporation, partnership, limited liability company, or other form of business organization or joint venture) in any other project for which the Authority has provided any financing and/or grant (as lender, conduit, custodian of funds, or otherwise) and in which a default notice under the terms and conditions of the applicable financing documents has been issued and not cured.